ABOUT THE CAMØNO

 Where does a stage start and end?

-What is a Camoenopause?
+What is a Camøno Pass?

-You can do that inthe Camønoshoppen .
+You can do that in the Camøno shop.

-What is Camønoen's ambassador pin?
+What is the Camøno Ambassador pin?

 Yes.
 Many stages are family-friendly, such as the Juniper stage.
 There are short, long, flat and hilly sections.
 You choose your own pace and level.